squid-cache/squid-cache.github.io/docs/Features/BetterStringBuffer.md

 buffer being altered when it has child-strings itself.
 To prevent unnecessary duplication.

+> :information_source:
-**NP:** Concatenations are a special case here with no duplicate need IFF the string has its own already-duplicated buffer large enough to hold the extra.
+    Concatenations are a special case here with no duplicate need IFF the string has its own already-duplicated buffer large enough to hold the extra.

 ### String-Users